 The eldest Darr pitched in one game for the Toronto Blue Jays in 1977.
 That was the extent of his playing career, but he helped cultivate his son into a second round pick.
 Mike Darr was drafted by the Detroit Tigers in the 1994 draft, after hitting .512 with 12 home runs his senior year in high school.
 He signed almost immediately, as he longed to be a major league player, just like his dad.

-17 years ago today (February 15th, 2002 ), Mike Darr lost his life in a single car rollover accident on a highway outside Phoenix.
-Darr’s longtime friend, Duane Johnson, died in the accident as well.
-Both men were not wearing their seatbelts.
+15 years ago today (February 15th, 2002 ), Mike Darr lost his life in a single car rollover accident on a highway outside Phoenix.
+Darr’s long time friend, Duane Johnson, died in the accident as well.
+Both men were not wearing their seat belts.

 Also in the brand new, white GMC Yukon, was San Diego Padres minor league pitcher, Ben Howard, who was wearing his seat belt and walked away with only minor injuries.
 It was later determined that Mike Darr was over the legal limit of alcohol to properly operate a motor vehicle.
 A true tragedy in every sense of the word.